Icinga/icinga2/doc/2-getting-started.md

 #### <a id="installing-icinga-web"></a> Installing Icinga Web

 The Icinga package repository has both Debian and RPM packages.
-You can install the Classic UI using the following packages:
+You can install Icinga Web using the following packages (RPMs ship an additional configuration package):

   Distribution  | Packages
   --------------|-------------------------------------
   RHEL/SUSE     | icinga-web icinga-web-{mysql,pgsql}
   Debian        | icinga-web

-Additionally you need to setup the `icinga_web` database.
+Additionally you need to setup the `icinga_web` database and import the database schema.
+Details can be found in the package `README` files, for example [README.RHEL](https://github.com/Icinga/icinga-web/blob/master/doc/README.RHEL)

 The Icinga Web RPM packages install the schema files into `/usr/share/doc/icinga-web-*/schema` (`*` means package version).